mehulagg/gitlab/doc/ssh/README.md

 You can update the passphrase for your SSH key.

-1. Open a terminal and type this command:
+1. Open a terminal and run this command:

    ```shell
    ssh-keygen -p -f /path/to/ssh_key